seddonym/layer_linter/README.rst

 Layer Linter can be used as part of an automated test suite to check that you are following a self-imposed layered architecture within your Python project.
-This is particularly useful if you are working on a complex codebase with in a team, when you want to enforce a particular architectural style.
+This is particularly useful if you are working on a complex codebase within a team, when you want to enforce a particular architectural style.

 To define how layers work within your project, you create a ``layers.yaml`` file.